 - Undergoing regular OSHA safety inspections and implementing recommendations

 Unfortunately, many employers turned a blind eye to the risks they were exposing their workers to.
 We are holding them accountable.

 People with benzene-related cancers who worked for companies that knowingly exposed them to benzene without proper protections deserve compensation for medical expenses, pain and suffering, and more.
 Many victims have filed occupational benzene exposure lawsuits against their employers that have resulted in multimillion-dollar verdicts and settlements.

 File a Benzene Lawsuit

-Due to certain statute of limitations for bringing a claim of this nature it is important to contact an attorney as soon as possible if you believe your condition is a result of benzene exposure.
+Due to certain statute of limitations for bringing a claim of this nature, it is important to contact an attorney as soon as possible if you believe your condition is a result of occupational benzene exposure.
 If you or a loved one was exposed to benzene and was diagnosed with one of the forms of leukemia or lymphoma listed above, please contact a Beasley Allen benzene attorney for a complimentary, no-cost consultation to learn your legal rights.

 Pharmaceutical product safety lawyers at the Beasley Allen law firm have filed a federal class…